charanteja-7/Manage-your-todos/README.md

+#Manage your todo's
+This simple application is used to manage your todos and provide access to edit and delete the todos

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.